tugcetunalilar/AzureCapstone/README.md

-# Surviving Titanic
+# Who would survive Titanic?

-This project utilises the Titanic-dataset in Kaggle to predict whether a passenger would survive or not.
-This is a classification task I used the RandomForestClassifier with hyperdrive and also the AutoML in order to find the best possible model.
+My project uses the dataset for Titanic from Kaggle, which I used because I thought it was interesting.
+I completed this project to predict people who would survive Titanic, which required classification.
+As required by the first project, I used task I used the RandomForestClassifier with hyperdrive and also the AutoML in order to find the best possible model.
 Both received similar results.
 As the AutoML received a slightly better accuracy, I deployed the model and also consumed the endpoint by sending a datapoint and receiving a prediction.
 I have taken several screenshots of different aspects of this project.
 They can be found in the screencasts folder.
 I will not bring all here to keep readability high.

 ## Project Set Up and Installation